conorbmurphy/galvanizereference/README.md

 ### Linear Regression Introduction and Univariate ###

+Linear regression is essentially fitting lines to data, originally coming from trying to predict child height to parent height.
 In univariate linear regression, we are investigating the following equation:

 yˆ = βˆ0 + βˆ1x + ε

-Where ε is an error term with a mean of 0.
+Where ε is an error term that's iid and normally distributed with a mean of 0.

-**Residual** - the difference between the ith observed response and the ith response value that is predicted by our linear model (or ei = yi −yˆi).
-The **residual sum of squares (RSS)** is then RSS = e21 + e22 + ··· + e2n or RSS = (y1 −βˆ0−βˆ1x1)2 + (y2 −βˆ0−βˆ1x2) +...+ (yn−βˆ0−βˆ1xn)2.
+**Ordinary Least Squares** is the most common method for estimating the unknown parameters in a linear regression with the goal of minimizing the sum of the squares of the differences between observed and predicted values.
+The difference between the ith observed response and the ith response value that is predicted by our linear model (or ei = yi −yˆi) is called the **residual**.
+The **residual sum of squares (RSS)** is a measure of over fit denoted by RSS = e21 + e22 + ··· + e2n or RSS = (y1 −βˆ0−βˆ1x1)2 + (y2 −βˆ0−βˆ1x2) +...+ (yn−βˆ0−βˆ1xn)2.

 Just like with estimated values, we can look at the standard error of our regression line to compute the range that the true population regression line likely falls within.
 The **residual standard error (RSE)** is given by the formula RSE = sqrt(RSS/(n − 2)).
 Using this SE, we can calculate the confidence interval, or, in other words, the bounds within which the true value likely falls.
 We can use SE's to perform hypothesis tests on the coefficients.
 Most commonly, we test the null hypothesis that there is no relationship between X and Y versus the alternative that there is a relationship (or H<sub>0</sub>: B<sub>1</sub> = 0 verus H<sub>1</sub>: B<sub>1</sub> != 0).

+**Mean squared error** takes the average of the distance between our expected and real values.
+It is a good error metric but is not comparable across different datasets.

-See page 67 for more detail on computing the P-value.
-Roughly p-value speaking, we interpret the p-value as follows: a small p-value indicates that it is unlikely to observe such a substantial association between the predictor and the response due to chance, in the absence of any real association between the predictor and the response.
-Hence, if we see a small p-value, 68 3.
-Linear Regression then we can infer that there is an association between the predictor and the response.
+Roughly speaking, we interpret the **p-value** as follows: a small p-value indicates that it is unlikely to observe such a substantial association between the predictor and the response due to chance, in the absence of any real association between the predictor and the response.
+Hence, if we see a small p-value, then we can infer that there is an association between the predictor and the response.
 We reject the null hypothesis—that is, we declare a relationship to exist between X and Y —if the p-value is small enough.

-T
+The **F-statistic** allows us to compare models to see if we can reduce it.
+The F-test can also be used generally to see if the model is useful beyond just predicting the mean.

 linear relations versus polynomial terms

 **Assessing linear model fit** is normally done through two related terms: the RSE and the R**2 statistic.
 The RSE estimates the standard deviation of ε, our error term.
 It is roughly the average amount that our response will deviate from our regression line.
 It is computed as sqrt((1/(n-2)) * RSS).
 RSE is a measure of lack of model fit.

 Since RSE is in the units of Y, it is not always clear what constitutes a good value.  **R**2** takes the form of a proportion of variance explained by the model between 0 and 1.
-The R**2 formula is 1 - (RSS/TSS) where TSS is the sum of (yi − y¯)**2 or the **total sum of squares.** In simple regression, it's possible to show that the squared correlation between X and Y and the R**2 value are identical, however this doesn't aexptend to multivariate regression.
+The R**2 formula is 1 - (RSS/TSS) where TSS is the sum of (yi − y¯)**2 or the **total sum of squares.** In simple regression, it's possible to show that the squared correlation between X and Y and the R**2 value are identical, however this doesn't extend to multivariate regression.

 ### Multivariate Regression ###